athalheim/TRS-80-MC-10/README.md

 On the way from home computer to the MC-10:

--vbToC10.py
-  Convert VB code (in a text file) into the C10 format (see below).
+-vbToC10.py                   Convert VB code (in a text file) into the C10 format (see below).

--c10ToWav.py
-  Convert C10 formatted file (see below) to a wave-formatted sound file.
+-c10ToWav.py                  Convert C10 formatted file (see below) to a wave-formatted sound file.
                               Play this file to the MC-10 computer to load the program.

 -----------------------------------------------------------

-From the MC-10 to home computer
+From the MC-10 to home computer (Beware!
+This code was not extensively tested!)

--wavToC10.py
-  Convert C10-formatted wave file to C10 format (see below) Beware!
-This code was not extensively tested!
+-wavToC10.py                  Convert C10-formatted wave file to C10 format (see below)

--c10ToVb.py
-  Convert C10 formatted file (see below) to plain text file.
+-c10ToVb.py                   Convert C10 formatted file (see below) to plain text file.

 -----------------------------------------------------------

-MC10-Codes.txt

-  Table of VB keywords and associated byte value;
+MC10-Codes.txt                Table of VB keywords and associated byte value;

   Used in 'vbToC10.py' and 'c10ToVb.py'.